stat545ubc-2024/mda-zhili617/Mini-Data-Analysis-Milestone-2.md

 pick 8, and explain whether the data is untidy or tidy.

 <!--------------------------- Start your work below --------------------------->

+**types**: Indicate the type of game including App, bundle, sub, and NA.
+This is *tidy* because each entry has a single type, and each cell has only one value on this.

+**languages**: List the languages supported by the game, separated by a comma.
+This is *untidy* because for some cells there exist multiple languages in a single cell.

+**game_details**：List of the features supported by the game, separated by a comma (e.g. single player, co-op, …).
+This is *untidy* because for some cells there exist multiple features in a single cell.

+**discount_price**: Indicate the discount price of a game.
+This is *tidy* because each cell contains a single numerical value representing the discount price.

+**original_price**: Indicate the original price of a game.
+This is *tidy* because each cell contains a single numerical value representing the original price..

+**genres**: List of genres for the game, separated by a comma (e.g. Action, RPG, …).
+This is *untidy* because for some cells there exist multiple genres in a single cell.

+**release_date**: Indicate the release date of game.
+This is *tidy* because each cell contains a single date value representing the release date..

+**publisher**: List of publishers for the game, separated by a comma.
+This is *untidy* because multiple publishers are stored in a single cell.

+Overall, tidy variables are types, discount_price, original_price, release_date; the untidy variables are languages, game_details, genres, publisher.
+Hence, the data set steam_games is currently untidy due to multiple values in several cells.

 <!----------------------------------------------------------------------------->

 ### 2.2 (4 points)